EllyC20/ms3-beauty-buys/README.md

 * The user sees the soft pink hue of the Home Page upon visiting the site.
 The pink was chosen to complement the main home image.
 The colour is gentle and doesn't detract from the aim of the site.

-* The two neutral tones are shown in my "Register" and "Log In" pages, and on the "Reviews" page.
-Neutral tones are well loved and appreciated within the beauty community, again they are subtle and allow the user to focus on the content.
+* The two neutral tones are shown on the "Reviews" and "Edit Review" pages.
+Neutral tones are subtle and allow the user to focus on the content.

 * The forest green creates a very subtle difference, when the user hovers over the navigational links the green turns to the classic black.

 **Font**

-The two fonts included are "Kiwi Maru", a serif font and "Playfair Display" also a serif.
+* The two fonts included are "Kiwi Maru", a serif font and "Playfair Display" also a serif.

-"Kiwi Maru" can be seen in the brand name, any H1's and also within the card reveal of reviews.
+* "Kiwi Maru" can be seen in the brand name, any H1's and also within the card reveal of reviews.

-The remainder of the text is "Playfair Display".
+* The remainder of the text is "Playfair Display".
 The two complement each other nicely, when choosing them I used Google Fonts and typed in the brand name to see how it would look in all of the fonts.
 Once I chose "Kiwi Maru" I then looked at the recommended pairings and chose "Playfair Display".

 **Images**

-There are two main images on the site.
+* There are two main images on the site.
 One is on the "Homepage" while the other is on both the "Registration" and "Log In" pages.

-The first image, on the homepage has soft, complimentary colours.
+* The first image, on the homepage has soft, complimentary colours.
 The image is welcoming and showcases a sense of happiness and joy.

-The second image is very important as it shows an inclusive group, letting the user know that anyone is welcome to join the community.
+* The second image is very important as it shows an inclusive group, letting the user know that anyone is welcome to join the community.

 <br>